Fairey Seal: Service life and operations

 The Seal was designed and built by Fairey Aviation.
 It first flew in 1930 and entered squadron service with the Fleet Air Arm (FAA) in 1933.
 Ninety-one aircraft were produced.

 The FAA started to replace it with the Swordfish Mk1 from 1936.
-By 1938 all FAA torpedo squadrons had been entirely re-equipped with the Swordfish.
-The Seal was removed from front-line service by 1938, but remained in secondary and support roles.
+By 1938 all FAA torpedo squadrons had been re-equipped with the Swordfish.
+The Seal was removed from front-line service by 1938 but remained in secondary and support roles.
 By the outbreak of the Second World War, only four remained in service.
-The type was retired fully by 1943.
+The type was retired by 1943.
 The type was last used in India as an instructional airframe from the Royal Navy Photographic Unit.

-The RAF also operated the Seal as a target tug.
-Twelve aircraft were part of the RAF's No 10 Bombing and Gunnery School until 1940.
+The Royal Air Force (RAF) also operated the Seal as a target tug.
+Twelve aircraft were part of No 10 Bombing and Gunnery School until 1940.
 A further four aircraft were used by 273 Squadron in Ceylon.
 These aircraft were used on coastal patrols, some as floatplanes.
 By May 1942, the type had been retired from RAF service.

-In 1934 Latvia ordered four Seal floatplanes for its naval aviation (factory numbers F.2112 – 2115, tactical numbers 26 – 29, later 98 – 101).
-Between 22 June and 5 July 1936 three floatplanes under Colonel Janis Indans undertook a 6000 km long journey from Liepāja through Baltic and North European countries to England and back.
-In autumn 1940, after Latvia's annexation, the aircraft were taken by the Soviets, but they were not used by them, and they remained stored on Kisezers lake.
-On 28 June 1941 they were destroyed there by German planes.
+In 1934 Latvia ordered four Seal floatplanes for its naval aviation (factory numbers F.2112–2115, tactical numbers 26–29, later 98–101).
+Between 22 June and 5 July 1936 three floatplanes under Colonel Janis Indans undertook a 6000 km-long journey from Liepāja through Baltic and North European countries to England and back.
+In autumn 1940, after Latvia's annexation, the aircraft were taken by the Soviets but they were not used and they remained stored on Kisezers lake.
+On 28 June 1941 they were destroyed there by German aircraft.